mandober/rust-debrief/appendix/terminology.md

 ## Dynamically Sized Type
 Dynamically Sized Type (DST) is a type without a statically known size or alignment.
 Becasue of this, these types can only exist behind some kind of fat pointer.
 A pointer to a DST is a fat pointer consisting of the pointer and the information that "completes" them.
 Two major DSTs exposed by the language are trait objects and slices.

+## Endianness
+Endianness only applies to processors that allow individual addressing of units of data (such as bytes) that are smaller than the basic addressable machine word.
+An architecture may use *big* or *little endianness*, or both, or be configurable to use either.
+The x86 architecture is little endian.
+Most RISC architectures (SPARC, Power, PowerPC, MIPS) were originally big endian (ARM was little endian), but many (including ARM) are now configurable.

 ## Fat pointer
 A pointer with accompanying extra information.
 It comprises a pointer and one or more associated fields that "complete" the pointer.
 For example, a string is a fat pointer made up of pointer to some data on the heap, a length (number of characters it points to) and a capacity (additional space for characters reserved).